SiMuR-UO/uniovi-simur-wearablepermed-pipeline/README.md

 ## Testing

-Execute one pipeline eityh this command:
+Execute one pipeline from this command:
 ```
 python3 main.py \
     --verbose \